Downsizing Tips for Moving into Your New Senior Apartment

 Once upon a time, the American Dream meant owning a home and consuming as much as possible.
-Eventually, property becomes more work than it’s worth and stuff just gets in the way, keeping us from getting out and being with those who matter most.
-If that’s how you’re feeling, you might be ready to downsize.
+Eventually, a house and property becomes more work than it’s worth and stuff just gets in the way, keeping us from getting out and being with those who matter most.
+If that’s how you’re feeling, you might be ready to downsize your house.

 3. Do you enjoy the upkeep on your house, your lawn, your garden?

 Maybe you’re the kind of person who looks forward to mowing the lawn, pulling weeds, painting your house.
-But if you’re not, downsizing to a maintenance-free senior apartment is a great way to free yourself from constant household chores.
+But if you’re not enjoying the time spent to upkeep your house, downsizing to a maintenance-free senior apartment is a great way to free yourself from constant household chores.

 4. Is your home filled with rooms you no longer use, except perhaps to store things you also no longer use?